Centennial Irrevocable Living Trust

 Benefits of an Irrevocable Living Trust

 The execution of an irrevocable living trust makes its terms final.
-But such a significant action must have its benefits or else no one would agree to it.
+But such a significant action must have its benefits, right?
+Otherwise, no one would agree to it.
 There are three main advantages to this kind of legal document.

-- Relinquishing ownership of certain assets can be a way of protecting them.
-Retaining ownership under a revocable living trust runs the risk of losing your assets to creditors or lawsuits.
-By transferring assets out of your estate, any creditors or lawsuit judgement holders cannot take them.
+- You can protect certain assets by relinquishing ownership of them.
+Conversely, retaining ownership under a revocable living trust means you could lose your assets to creditors or lawsuits.
+By transferring assets out of your estate, any creditors or lawsuit judgment holders cannot take them.
 This is because, under an irrevocable living trust, you no longer own them.

-- Relinquishing ownership of certain assets also means that the value of these assets can no longer contribute to the overall value of your estate.
+- Additionally, by giving up ownership of certain assets, the value of these assets no longer contribute to the value of your estate.
 Because these assets are no longer yours, this change will be reflected in your federal estate taxes.

 Is an Irrevocable Living Trust Right for You?

-The immutable nature of the irrevocable trust makes it a serious and complicated legal document.
-Thus, composing one should be done in close collaboration with an irrevocable living trust attorney.
-This is the best way to avoid making mistakes which cannot be remedied later.
+An irrevocable trust is a serious and complicated legal document.
+It is not just a form you can fill out.
+Thus, you really should work closely with an irrevocable living trust attorney.
+This is the best way to avoid making mistakes that you cannot remedy later.

-Located in Centennial, CO, the Law Office of Skipton Reynolds, LLC provides estate planning services to the surrounding area.
-If you suspect this type of document is right for you, contact one of our irrevocable living trust attorneys today at (720) 613-2633.
+Located in Centennial, Colorado, the Law Office of Skipton Reynolds, LLC provides estate planning services to the surrounding area.
+If you think this type of document is right for you, then contact one of our irrevocable living trust attorneys today at (720) 613-2633.